-I composed and arranged most of the tracks with very popular references in mind.
+I composed & arranged most of the tracks with very popular references in mind.
 For each song, I wanted to create the sound/style of a specific artist that matches the visual content in the game.
-For example, for the main menu music, I wanted to create a mysterious mood by using the same instruments that were used on the first Enigma album.
+For example, for the main menu music, I wanted to create a mysterious ambient mood by using the same instruments that were used on the first Enigma album.
 I knew that Michael Cretu had used PPG Wave 2.2 synthesizer, Roland D-50 synthesizer, and E-mu Emulator II sampler for most of the sounds on “Back to the Rivers of Belief – Part 1: Way to Eternity”, so I decided to create a similar style by using sample libraries of these instruments.
 And, it worked like a charm!

 [ During the meeting at Core Design in Derby (UK), we heard a compliment that melted our hearts.
-After demoing the game, we were told that they wished they had such a good example of game audio implementation & integration on any of their releases. – That was worth a million! ]
+After demoing the game, we were told that they wished they had such a good example of game audio implementation & integration on any of their releases. – Well, that was worth a million! ]